nf-core/phaseimpute

 ).

-unique to each chromosome.
-The hap and legend files are mandatory to use QUILT.
+files in this CSV file are mandatory to use QUILT.

 The csv provided in --chunks

-The file column should contain a TXT/TSV obtained from GLIMPSE1 with the following structure.
+The file column should contain a TXT/TSV file obtained from GLIMPSE1 with the following structure.

-If you do not have a csv with chunks, you can provide a reference panel to run the --steps panelprep
+If you do not have a CSV file with chunks, you can provide a reference panel to run the --steps panelprep

-which produces a csv with these chunks, which is then used as input for QUILT.
+which produces a CSV file with these chunks, which is then used as input for QUILT.
 You can choose to run both steps sequentially as --steps panelprep,impute

 or simply collect the files produced by --steps panelprep